 If we look at the requirements to ensure traditional infrastructure is secure, they look something like this (clickable link):

-Cloud security, on the other hand, is much more complicated than that in some situations.
+Cloud security, on the other hand, is much more complicated than on-premise infrastructure in some situations.
 In some, because hosting a simple application or dataset could be both secure and straightforward.

-Every significant cloud provider – Google, Microsoft, Amazon AWS, Baidu, Yandex, among many others in most large countries – has an entirely different set of security measures in place for every single one of their cloud offerings.
+Every one of the major cloud providers – Google, Microsoft, Amazon AWS, Baidu, Yandex, among many others in most large countries – has an entirely different set of security measures in place for every single one of their cloud offerings.

-Amazon’s Identity and Compliance page lists hundreds of whitepapers, training materials, and instructions to protect the hundreds of offerings in AWS.
+Amazon’s Identity and Compliance page list hundreds of whitepapers, training materials, and instructions to protect the hundreds of offerings in AWS.

 Microsoft has two major parts in its cloud offering – Azure (similar in volume and capabilities to AWS) and Microsoft 365, the office and collaboration suite in the cloud by Microsoft.